MWenisch/droplet-counting/README.md

 ## Code

 This project uses OpenCV to detect and count droplets in an image or image time series.
 A tif-file with either one image or a time series is required as input.
-For the analysis, we first smoothed the grayscale images to reduce the noise using Gaussian blur.
+For the analysis, the image is converted into a grayscale image which is then smoothed to reduce the noise using Gaussian blur.
 The blurred images were then converted into a binary mask using a defined threshold.
-Every pixel which has an intensity above 15 was considered as a signal and the intensity was set to 255.
-Pixels with a intensity below 15 were considered as background and were set to 0.
-The binary mask was used to determine the size of the droplets in the mask.
-We set the minimal size of a droplet to 0.24 μm, which is the resolution of the used confocal objective.
+Every pixel which has an intensity above a user defined threshold is considered as a signal and the intensity is set to 255.
+Pixels with a intensity below this threshold are considered as background and are set to 0.
+The binary mask is used to determine the size of the droplets in the mask.
+The minimal size of a droplet to 0.24μm, which is the resolution of the used confocal objective.
 Everything below that size is not considered in the counting step and is treated as an image artefact.
-The remaining droplets in the mask are counted and plotted over time.
+The remaining droplets in the mask are counted and the number of the droplets is plotted over time.
+Additionally, the area of the droplet and the droplet volume is calculated, assuming a perfectly spherical sphere.
+An output file with the counted droplets, area and volume of each droplet for each frame is automaticlly saved in the parent folder of the image/image time series.

 ## Features

 - Count droplets in a given image/ image time series
+- Calculate the volume of the droplets assumng perfectly sherical spheres
 - Visualize detected droplets

 ### Prerequisites